mgedmin/check-python-versions/README.rst

   jobs.

-- **appveyor.yml** and **.manylinux-install.sh** do not usually have pypy tests, so check-python-versions cannot recognize them.
+- **appveyor.yml** and **.manylinux-install.sh** do not usually have pypy tests, so check-python-versions cannot recognize them, and these files are excluded from PyPy support consistency checks.

-These extra Pythons are shown, but not compared for consistency.

 Upcoming Python releases (such as 3.10 in setup.py or 3.10-dev in a .travis.yml)
 are also shown but do not cause mismatch errors.